Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Weeks 12 to 10: Route Design and Pace

-A simple rule: one city cluster = one “base.”
+A simple rule: one city cluster = one base.
 Then day-trip outward instead of moving hotels every night.

 Examples of reasonable pacing:

-- 3 to 4 nights in a major city (arrival + recovery + core sights)
+- 3 to 4 nights in a major city

 - 2 to 3 nights in a secondary city

-Deliverables by the End of Week 10
+Deliverables by the end of week 10:

-- A first-pass budget estimate (lodging + transport + food baseline)
+- a first-pass budget estimate

 Weeks 10 to 8: Budget and Booking Structure